micheledurante/dwarven-codex/dwarven_grammar_book.md

 The verb in this case is not conjugated.

-Nouns also do not change, e.g.:
+Nouns also do not change:

 - `Mabdug` means _ale_ (singular form)
 - `Mabdug` also means _ales_ (plural form)

-Additionally, Dwarven nouns are not declined and have no gender, e.g.:
+Additionally, Dwarven nouns are not declined and have no gender:

 - `Onol` means _mountain_
 - `ustos` means _angry_